marschall/osgi-remoting-ejb/README.md

 ---------
 When deploying care has to be taken that that
 * the bundle `osgi-remoting-ejb-client` is started automatically
-* an implementation of `com.github.marschall.osgi.remoting.ejb.api.InitialContextService` (eg. `osgi-remoting-ejb-client`) is registered (eg. through Dynamic Services / Service Component Runtime)
+* an implementation of `com.github.marschall.osgi.remoting.ejb.api.InitialContextService` (eg. `osgi-remoting-ejb-jboss`) is registered (eg. through Dynamic Services / Service Component Runtime)

 Sample Client on Equinox
 ------------------------